emissary-ingress/emissary/reference/core/ambassador.md

 The liveness and readiness probe both support `prefix`, `rewrite`, and `service`, with the same meanings as for [mappings](/reference/mappings).
 Additionally, the `enabled` boolean may be set to `false` (as in the commented-out examples above) to disable support for the probe entirely.

-**Note well** that configuring the probes in the `ambassador` module only means that Ambassador will respond to the probes.
+**Note well** that configuring the probes in the `ambassador` module only means that Ambassador Edge Stack will respond to the probes.
 You must still configure Kubernetes to perform the checks, as shown in the Datawire-provided YAML files.

 ### `use_remote_address`

+<div style="border: thick solid red"> </div>

 In Ambassador 0.50 and later, the default value for `use_remote_address` to `true`.
-When set to `true`, Ambassador will append to the `X-Forwarded-For` header its IP address so upstream clients of Ambassador can get the full set of IP addresses that have propagated a request.
+When set to `true`, Ambassador Edge Stack will append to the `X-Forwarded-For` header its IP address so upstream clients of Ambassador Edge Stack can get the full set of IP addresses that have propagated a request.
 You may also need to set `externalTrafficPolicy: Local` on your `LoadBalancer` as well to propagate the original source IP address..
 See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_conn_man/headers.html) and the [Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) for more details.

 **Note well** that if you need to use `X-Forwarded-Proto`, you **must** set `use_remote_address` to `false`.

 ### `use_proxy_proto`

 Many load balancers can use the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) to convey information about the connection they are proxying.
-In order to support this in Ambassador, you'll need to set `use_proxy_protocol` to `true`; this is not the default since the PROXY protocol is not compatible with HTTP.
+In order to support this in Ambassador Edge Stack, you'll need to set `use_proxy_protocol` to `true`; this is not the default since the PROXY protocol is not compatible with HTTP.

 ### `xff_num_trusted_hops`

-The value of `xff_num_trusted_hops` indicates the number of trusted proxies in front of Ambassador.
+The value of `xff_num_trusted_hops` indicates the number of trusted proxies in front of Ambassador Edge Stack.
 The default setting is 0 which tells Envoy to use the immediate downstream connection's IP address as the trusted client address.
 The trusted client address is used to populate the `remote_address` field used for rate limiting and can affect which IP address Envoy will set as `X-Envoy-External-Address`.

-`xff_num_trusted_hops` behavior is determined by the value of `use_remote_address` (which defaults to `true` in Ambassador).
+`xff_num_trusted_hops` behavior is determined by the value of `use_remote_address` (which defaults to `true` in Ambassador Edge Stack).

 - If `use_remote_address` is `false` and `xff_num_trusted_hops` is set to a value N that is greater than zero, the trusted client address is the (N+1)th address from the right end of XFF.
 (If the XFF contains fewer than N+1 addresses, Envoy falls back to using the immediate downstream connection’s source address as trusted client address.)